rebelsky/csc282-original/DEVELOPER.md

 14. Create a separate dev site (optional).

+15. Consider updating the style so that students can distinguish semesters.

+16. Update the .course file in the eboardds directory.

-15. Start editing and creating!
+17. Start editing and creating!

 At the End of the Semester
 --------------------------